SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/rds.md

 ## Collecting Logs and Metrics for the Amazon RDS App

-Sumo Logic supports collecting metrics using two source types
+Sumo Logic supports collecting metrics using two source types:
 * Configure an [AWS Kinesis Firehose for Metrics Source](/docs/send-data/hosted-collectors/amazon-aws/aws-kinesis-firehose-metrics-source) (Recommended); or
 * Configure an [Amazon CloudWatch Source for Metrics](/docs/send-data/hosted-collectors/amazon-aws/amazon-cloudwatch-source-metrics)

-Namespace for **Amazon RDS** Service is **AWS/RDS**.
+* Namespace for **Amazon RDS** Service is **AWS/RDS**.
-* ​​​**Metadata:** Add an **account** field to the source and assign it a value that is a friendly name/alias to your AWS account from which you are collecting metrics.
+   * ​​​**Metadata**.
+Add an **account** field to the source and assign it a value that is a friendly name/alias to your AWS account from which you are collecting metrics.
 This name will appear in the Sumo Logic Explorer View.
 Metrics can be queried via the “account field”.

 ### Collect Amazon RDS CloudTrail Logs

-1. To your Hosted Collector, add an [AWS CloudTrail Source](/docs/send-data/hosted-collectors/amazon-aws/aws-cloudtrail-source.md).
+1. Add an [AWS CloudTrail Source](/docs/send-data/hosted-collectors/amazon-aws/aws-cloudtrail-source.md) to your Hosted Collector.
    * **Name**.
 Enter a name to display the new Source.
    * **Description**.
 Enter an optional description.
    * **S3 Region**.
 Select the Amazon Region for your **Amazon RDS** S3 bucket.
    * **Bucket Name**.
 Enter the exact name of your **Amazon RDS** S3 bucket.
    * **Path Expression**.
 Enter the string that matches the S3 objects you'd like to collect.
 You can use a wildcard (*) in this string.
 (DO NOT use a leading forward slash.
 See [Amazon Path Expressions](/docs/send-data/hosted-collectors/amazon-aws/amazon-path-expressions)).
 The S3 bucket name is not part of the path.
 Don’t include the bucket name when you are setting the Path Expression
    * **Source Category**.
-Enter aws/observability/cloudtrail/logs
+Enter `aws/observability/cloudtrail/logs`.
    * **Fields**.
 Add an **account** field and assign it a value that is a friendly name/alias to your AWS account from which you are collecting logs.
 This name will appear in the Sumo Logic Explorer View.
 Logs can be queried via the “account field”.
    * **Access Key ID and Secret Access Key**.
 Enter your Amazon [Access Key ID and Secret Access Key](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html).
 Learn how to use Role-based access to AWS [here](/docs/send-data/hosted-collectors/amazon-aws/aws-sources)
-   * **Log File Discovery -> Scan Interval**.
+   * **Log File Discovery** > **Scan Interval**.
 Use the default of 5 minutes.
 Alternately, enter the frequency.
 Sumo Logic will scan your S3 bucket for new data.
 Learn how to configure **Log File Discovery** [here](/docs/send-data/hosted-collectors/amazon-aws/aws-sources).
    * **Enable Timestamp Parsing**.
 Select the check box.
    * **Time Zone**.
 Select Ignore time zone from log file and instead use, and select UTC.
    * **Timestamp Format.** Select Automatically detect the format.